 Papilio indra fordi

-This small swallowtail was described from the Granite Mountains northeast of Apple Valley after a collector - Robert Ford - found them there in 1951 and knew that they were different.
+This small swallowtail was described from the Granite Mountains northeast of Apple Valley after a collector - Robert Ford - found them there in 1951 and recognized that they were different.
 This isn't the only place to look for it, but it is the best-known.
 Fordi also flies in the Coxcomb Mountains in eastern-most Joshua Tree National Park, but that range is nearly inaccessible.
 They are in a few other nearby ranges, but to the east in the Providence Mountains we have subspecies martini.

 Fordi use Cymopterus panamintensis var aucutifolius as the larval food plant, and I have heard that it strongly prefers this specific variety.